cooper/juno/doc/user.md

 ### $user->loc_get_killed_by($murderer, $reason)

+Handles a kill on a local level.
+If the user is not local, this method returns `undef` and fails.
+Otherwise, the user will be removed from the server, the message will be forwarded to child servers, and those in a common channel with him will be notified.

 * __$murderer__: the user committing the action.
 * __$reason__: the comment for why the user was killed.